GO-Eratosthenes/dhdt/paper/paper.md

 for a schematic of such a pipeline also \autoref{fig:freq-scheme}.
 For example, functions in ``matching_tools`` and ``coupling_tools`` are generic functions to create for example a sampling setup.
-While ``netwerk_tools`` deals with large organization of imagery over time, similarly multi-temporal functions can be found in ``matching_tools_geometric_temporal``.
+While ``netwerk_tools`` deals with large organisation of imagery over time, similarly multi-temporal functions can be found in ``matching_tools_geometric_temporal``.
 Lastly, most of the matching methods implemented have been extended to also cope with multi-spectral data such that stacking of cross-power correlation spectra [@altena2022improved]